R-Ganesh28/HTML-CSS-Practice/README.md

 - What I Practiced:
   - Recreated the design of Profile option using div tag.
   - Recreated the design of 3 aligned Profile option using div tag.
+  - Recreated the design of YouTube Playlist using nested layout div tag.